Lancet January 02, 1999

 Bottom Line

-The CIBIS-II trial demonstrated that the addition of the beta-1 selective blocker bisoprolol to standard therapy significantly reduced all-cause mortality in patients with chronic heart failure.
+In stable patients with chronic heart failure and reduced ejection fraction, the addition of the beta-1 selective blocker bisoprolol to standard therapy significantly reduced all-cause mortality and sudden cardiac death.

 Key Findings

-4. Treatment effects were observed consistently across different subgroups, regardless of the severity or underlying etiology of the heart failure.
+5. The treatment benefits were observed independently of the severity or underlying etiology (ischemic vs. non-ischemic) of the heart failure.

 Study Design